-- Out-of-network coinsurance on most services; - The calendar year deductible; - Per admission deductibles: - Copayments; - · Amounts paid for non-covered services or supplies; - Amounts paid for services or supplies in excess of the allowed amount (for example, an out-of-network provider requires you to pay the difference between the allowed amount and the provider's total charges); - Amounts paid for services or supplies in excess of any plan limits (for example, a limit on the number of covered visits for a particular type of provider); and,

-Amounts paid as a penalty (for example, failure to precertify).
+- Amounts paid for non-covered services or supplies; - Amounts paid for services or supplies in excess of the allowed amount (for example, an out-of-network provider requires you to pay the difference between the allowed amount and the provider's total charges); - Amounts paid for services or supplies in excess of any plan limits (for example, a limit on the number of covered visits for a particular type of provider); and, - Amounts paid as a penalty (for example, failure to precertify).

-The calendar year out-of-pocket maximum applies on a per person per calendar year basis, subject to the family maximum.
+The calendar year out-of-pocket maximum applies on a per member per calendar year basis, subject to the family calendar year out-of-pocket maximum amount.
+Once a member meets their individual calendar year out-of-pocket maximum, affected benefits for that member will pay at 100% of the allowed amount for the remainder of the calendar year.

-The calendar year family out-of-pocket maximum is an aggregate dollar amount.
-This means that all amounts that count towards the individual calendar year out-of-pocket maximum will count towards the family aggregate amount.
+The family calendar year out-of-pocket maximum is an aggregate dollar amount.
+This means that all amounts that count towards the individual calendar year out-of-pocket maximum will count towards the family calendar year out-of-pocket maximum amount.
 Once the family calendar year out-of-pocket maximum is met, affected benefits for all covered family members will pay at 100% of the allowed amount for the remainder of the calendar year.